oceanprotocol-archive/OEPs/7/README.md

 1. Construct an [associative array](https://en.wikipedia.org/wiki/Comparison_of_programming_languages_(associative_array)) containing all the DDO fields _except for_ Proof ("proof") and DID Subject ("id").
 1. Append the Proof field, following the DID Spec, with the thing-being-signed being based on the associative array constructed in the first step.
 (This step is explained in more detail below.)
 1. Compute the hash, with the thing-being-hashed based on the associative array constructed so far (including the Proof).
 (This step is explained in more detail below.)
-1. The DID is then "did:ocn:{string-from-the-last-step}".
+1. The DID is then "did:op:{string-from-the-last-step}".
 Add that to the DDO as the DID Subject field ("id").

 Note: The 32-byte hash (a sequence of bytes) could be what gets stored in smart contracts, not the final DID string.